-WEAPONS AND DANGEROUS OBJECTS - NOT INCLUDING FIREARMS: (Responsibility/Caring) \RO: Possession of Weapon (not all weapons listed below qualify for this reporting code), RO: Robbery with a dangerous weapon: A student will not possess, handle, transport or use any weapon, object that can be reasonably considered a weapon, dangerous object or substance that could cause harm or irritation to another individual on school property or at any school function.
+Rule 30 WEAPONS AND DANGEROUS OBJECTS - NOT INCLUDING FIREARMS: (Responsibility/Caring):

+A student will not possess, handle, transport or use any weapon, object that can be reasonably considered a weapon, dangerous object or substance that could cause harm or irritation to another individual on school property or at any school function.
 All items will be confiscated and will not be returned except with the mutual agreement of school and law enforcement.
 This rule does not apply to school supplies (e.g., pencil, laser pointer) unless used as a weapon.
 Note: any object thrown from a school bus will be treated as a weapon for purposes of this rule.
-The CMS Threat Assessment Protocol should be considered based on the nature of the incident (e.g., severity, intent, etc.); a threat assessment must be conducted if a Discipline Team Meeting is being requested. \See Rule 31 for rules on firearms.
+A Threat Assessment may be completed.
+See Rule 31 for rules on firearms.
 Special note: See the Safe Harbor Provision on page 6.